gniquyij/gniquyij.github.io/en/2020/07/20/qa-not-to-do.md

 - No expectations.

-When you do not know what you are going to test, what are you going to test?
+When you don't know what you are going to test, what are you going to test?

 - No patience.